Cheek filler

 What to expect.

 Cheek filler is one of the highest-impact treatments when done with restraint.
-I use dense, structured filler at key support points to lift the midface and refine profile balance — never the overfilled ‘pillow’ look that’s become a shorthand for “done”.
+I use dense, structured filler at key support points.
+It lifts the midface and refines profile balance.
+Never the overfilled ‘pillow’ look.
+That’s now shorthand for “done”.

 Areas we treat: Midface support · Profile balance · Soft lift